NunomValdez/NunomValdez/README.md

 ## 💼 What I Do

 As a developer who is always curious and eager to learn, I've embraced the challenges of working with various JavaScript frameworks.
-My approach and dedication reflect my mindset, and I also believe in using technology as a tool for positive change, striving to create solutions that are not only efficient and secure but also accessible and user-friendly.
+My approach and dedication reflect my mindset and personality, and I also believe in using technology as a tool for positive change, striving to create solutions that are not only efficient and secure but also accessible and user-friendly.

 ## 🚀 Why I Love What I Do